Environmental crime is a serious and growing international problem, and one which takes many different forms.

-Broadly speaking, wildlife crime is the illegal exploitation of the world’s wild flora and fauna, while pollution crime is the trading and disposal of hazardous wastes or resources in contravention of national and international laws.
+Broadly speaking, wildlife crime is the illegal exploitation of the world’s wild flora and fauna, while pollution crime is the trade and disposal of waste and hazardous substances in contravention of national and international laws.

 In addition to these clear and present crimes, new types of environmental crime are emerging, such as carbon trade and water management crime.

 Environmental crime is not restricted by borders, and can affect a nation’s economy, security and even its existence.

 A significant proportion of both wildlife and pollution crime is carried out by organized criminal networks, drawn by the low risk and high profit nature of these types of crime.